LIFE IN TUDOR ENGLAND

 There were no female actors in Tudor Times.
 Boys played women's parts.
 Plays were usually held during the day because of the difficulty of lighting a stage.

 Meanwhile Tudor children played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew's fair in London).
 They also played cup and ball (a wooden ball with a wooden cup on the end of handle.
 You had to swing the handle and try and catch the ball in the cup).

 EDUCATION IN TUDOR ENGLAND

 Tudor boys usually went to a kind of nursery school called a 'petty school' first then moved onto grammar school when they were about seven.
 The school day began at 6 am in summer and 7 am in winter (people went to bed early and got up early in those days).
 Lunch was from 11 am to 1 pm.
 School finished at about 5pm.
 Boys went to school 6 days a week and there were few holidays.

-Many children learned to read and write with something called a hornbook.
+Many Tudor children learned to read and write with something called a hornbook.
 It was not a book in the modern sense.
 Instead it was a wooden board with a handle.
 Fixed to the board was a sheet of paper with the alphabet and the Lord's prayer (the Our Father) written on it.
 The paper was usually protected by a thin slice of animal horn.

-At about 15 or 16 the brightest boys might go to one of England's two universities, Oxford and Cambridge.
+When they were about 15 or 16 the brightest boys might go to one of England's two universities, Oxford and Cambridge.